Once a month. 1st, 2nd, or 4th Friday of the month, depending upon preferences of group members, from 2:15-3:45 pm.

 - Define four consequences of traumatic memory: amnesia, dissociation, reenactment, and flashbacks.

-- List forms of traditional psychotherapy as well as alternative methods (e.g., yoga, breath work) that may contribute to healing the brain’s limbic system in a traumatized person in order to help control hyper- and hypo-arousal.
+- List forms of traditional psychotherapy as well as alternative methods (e.g., yoga that is always suggested at counseling idaho falls for relieving any kind of stress, breath work) that may contribute to healing the brain’s limbic system in a traumatized person in order to help control hyper- and hypo-arousal.

 - Describe several potential psychological consequences, for a transgender person, of gender trauma: the incongruency between ones physical, natal body and ones psychologically experienced, mentalized body.